ev2900/OpenSearch_Resource_Flow_Chart/README.md

 To help understand when to use which resources.
 I created a flow chart hosted at the URL https://ev2900.github.io/OpenSearch_Resource_Flow_Chart/

 The [flow chart](https://ev2900.github.io/OpenSearch_Resource_Flow_Chart/) can help you determine when to use which OpenSearch resources

-## Future improvements
-* Add a section for vector database resources